Download your FREE Business Idea Starter Kit to get your business started NOW:

 Some practical ways to manage your energy

-Managing your energy is about being aware of and open to understanding when your energy is high and when it’s low – and then tailoring your days and weeks around that knowledge.
-It’s also about checking in with yourself regularly and asking “Of all the things I have to do what makes sense for right now?”.
+Managing your energy is about being aware of and open to understanding when your energy is high and when it’s low – and then tailoring your days and weeks and activities around that knowledge.
+It’s also about checking in with yourself regularly and asking “Of all the things I have to do what makes sense for right now?”

 - Eat the frog.
-For a lot of people, addressing unpleasant or uncomfortable tasks first will help them have better energy throughout the rest of their day or week.
-I do this by doing all the little annoying tasks on Mondays so I don’t have anything hanging over me.
+I’ve never liked this term.
+It means, do the hard things first.
+For a lot of people, and this doesn’t include me by the way, addressing unpleasant or uncomfortable tasks first will help them have better energy throughout the rest of their day or week.
+If this is you then try this approach and see how it goes for you.

 - Listen to your needs.
-There may be days when you need a nap, or an episode of your favourite TV show, or a walk in the park.
+Sounds obvious but common sense is not always common practice!
+There may be days when you need a nap, or watch an episode of your favourite Netflix show, or go for a walk in the park.
 Listen to and honour that need!
 If I need to rest, I rest.
-On days when I video I pretty much don’t do anything else, because even though I’m learning to love video right now it’s still energetically draining for me.
+This happens more than I would like sometimes but that’s okay.

-- Pay attention to your natural ebb and flow.
+- Pay attention to and work with your natural ebb and flow.
 I try and manage my tasks when I have the right energy for them.
-For example, I work best in the mornings and the evenings so that’s when I work.
-I find (bizarrely) I can do tasks that require more concentration in the evening.
+For example, I work best in the mornings and early afternoons.
+I find I can do tasks that require more concentration once I’ve been at my desk an hour so I don’t eat the frog, I give myself something easier to do first to warm up.
 If things need to get done and some are easier than others, I’ll check in with myself and see which of them I can handle right now.
 If you’re a morning person, you might schedule intense tasks like sales calls, content creation, or similar for the morning hours, and handle answering email later in the day.

-- Change your perspective.
+- Change your perspective to change your energy.
 I also move rooms, work with my laptop on the sofa, in bed at times, just so I can feel like there is a change of scene and change of energy.
 Plus, if I have an outdoor task to do (going to the post office or something) I use that to break up the day so I come back fresh.